 Consider your child's needs: Is she bold and assertive, is he shy and anxious, or are they some combination of both?
 Allow this knowledge of your child to be your guide for the emotional weight of joining large public protests.
 I would be remiss to not state that there are obvious physical health hazards for participating in public protests so we should definitely weigh those risks as well.

 Finally, my wish for you is that you always remember to put yourself first.
 This means creating, finding and maintaining the tools and support you need to stay physically and emotionally healthy.
 Always remember that when you fly, you are asked to secure your mask before helping anyone needing assistance.
-I hope that you will treat your life with the same level of care during this time of COVID-19 and protests for racial justice.
+II hope that you will treat your life with the same level of care always.